ULHPC/ulhpc-docs/docs/software/cae/abaqus.md

 reduce costs and inefficiencies, and gain a competitive advantage

 ## Available versions of Abaqus in UL-HPC
+To check available versions of Abaqus at UL-HPC type `module spider abaqus`.
 The following versions of Abaqus are available in UL-HPC
 ```shell
 # Available versions